pronob29/pronob29/README.md

   <img src="https://github.com/pronob29/pronob29/blob/main/Pronob%20Barman.png" alt="Data Scientist">
 </p>

+🎓 **About Me:**
-I'm currently a PhD candidate in Information Science at the University of Maryland Baltimore County, where I'm deeply engaged in exploring the realms of statistics and data science.
-My primary research interests include Topic Modeling, Recommendation Systems, and Bias and Fairness in AI.
+I'm a PhD candidate in Information Science at the University of Maryland Baltimore County.
+My journey in academia is fueled by a deep passion for statistics and data science.
+My primary research interests are in Topic Modeling, Recommendation Systems, and exploring Bias and Fairness in AI.

+🔍 **Current Work:**
-- 🔭 I’m currently working on Topic Modeling
+I’m currently immersed in advanced research on Topic Modeling, unraveling complex patterns and insights from large datasets.

-- 📫 How to reach me: pronob.barman29@gmail.com
-- ⚡ Fun fact: Love to play Soccer
+📧 **Get in Touch:**
+Feel free to reach out to me for collaborations or inquiries at [pronob.barman29@gmail.com](mailto:pronob.barman29@gmail.com).

+⚽ **Fun Fact:**
+I'm an avid soccer enthusiast!
+When I'm not delving into data, you can find me on the soccer field embracing the thrill of the game.

 ### :chart_with_upwards_trend: Skills
 [![My Skills](https://skillicons.dev/icons?i=py,r,git,github,linkedin,devto,java,tensorflow,pytorch,powershell,postgres,octave,mysql,md,matlab,js,html,css,discord,vscode)](https://skillicons.dev)